norcams/docs-enduser/docs/known-issues.rst

 --------------------

 While you control the access to your own virtual machines, the network access to the infrastructure is limited.
-To use the dashboard and access web pages, as well as the API, you are required to use a computer at your educational institution.
+To use the access web page, as well as the API, you are required to use a computer at your educational institution.
 Currently this usually implies the wired network only at the universities and colleges that are authorized for access.

 No access after changed email address